Hatfield rail crash: Aftermath

 In 2004, Steve Arthur's widow was awarded £1 million damages in the High Court.
 The families of the other three fatal casualties received damages out of court.
 A memorial service was held for the victims on the tenth anniversary of the crash in 2010 at St Etheldreda's Church, Hatfield.
 A second service was held near the crash site afterwards.
 Both were conducted by the Rector of Hatfield, who had attended to casualties and the bereaved in the immediate aftermath of the accident in 2000.

 The speed restrictions and track replacement works caused significant disruption on a majority of the national network for more than a year.
-The disruption and Railtrack's spiralling costs eventually caused the company to enter administration at the insistence of Transport Secretary Stephen Byers, and its replacement by the not-for-dividend company Network Rail under Byers's successor Alistair Darling.
+The disruption and Railtrack's spiralling costs eventually caused the company to enter administration at the insistence of Transport Secretary Stephen Byers, and its replacement in 2002 by the not-for-dividend company Network Rail under Byers's successor Alistair Darling.

 Train operating companies were adversely affected by the disruption, losing an estimated 19% of revenue in the year following the crash.
 Freight operator EWS was cancelling up to 400 trains per week as a result, whilst estimates put Freightliner's resultant losses at £1 million per month.
 The cost to the entire UK economy of the disruption was estimated at £6 million per day.

 The Institute of Rail Welding (IoRW) was set up in 2002 by The Welding Institute (TWI) and Network Rail as a consequence of the recommendations in the investigation report.
 It provides a focus for individuals and organisations involved in rail welding and facilitates the adoption of best practice.

 The aftermath of the crash had long-reaching repercussions in the rail industry.
 In 2015, at the fifteenth anniversary of the accident, the Rail, Maritime and Transport union (RMT) said a new system for handling maintenance introduced by Network Rail was confusing, and there was the potential for a similar accident.
 The union's general secretary said that Network Rail needed to act on its concerns, otherwise there would be industrial action.

-The Class 91 powering the train involved in the Hatfield rail crash would later be involved in the Selby rail crash four months later, sustaining minor damage.
+The Class 91 powering the train involved in the Hatfield rail crash was involved in the Selby rail crash four months later, sustaining minor damage.
 It was repaired again following the accident, and remained in service for a further 20 years, finally being scrapped at Sims Metals Scrapyard in Nottingham in 2021.
 As a result of its involvement in both accidents, it had gained the unofficial nickname 'Lucky'.